ThreatByte/ThreatByte.github.io/_posts/SillyPutty.md

 - Describe the results of pulling the strings from this binary.
 Record and describe any strings that are potentially interesting.
 Can any interesting information be extracted from the strings?

 - No Important Strings when running Floss.
-Looks like generic Executable.
+Looks like generic putty executable.

 - Describe the results of inspecting the IAT for this binary.
 Are there any imports worth noting?

--Some indicators that are makred as suspicious but looks like regular putty.
+-Some indicators that are marked as suspicious but looks like regular putty.

 ![image](https://user-images.githubusercontent.com/122228333/219961591-e5afa8ad-270d-478e-ad2e-07c235b2ac7e.png)

 - Is it likely that this binary is packed?

 - Not Packet Virtual Size and Size of Raw Data Roughly the same.

 - ![image](https://user-images.githubusercontent.com/122228333/219961838-35013b40-4eef-4b20-999d-e48292f2a885.png)

 ---

 ### Basic Dynamic Analysis
  - Describe initial detonation.
 Are there any notable occurrences at first detonation?
 Without internet simulation?
 With internet simulation?

+ -

  - From the host-based indicators perspective, what is the main payload that is initiated at detonation?
 What tool can you use to identify this?
  - What is the DNS record that is queried at detonation?
  - What is the callback port number at detonation?